Krystof2so/pyflowenv-nvim/README.md

 ## ✨ Features

-- 📁 Create a directory for the project
+- 📁 Creates a project directory and recommended architecture
-- 🐍 Automatically generate a virtual environment with `python3 -m venv`
+- 🐍 Automatically sets up a virtual environment with `python3 -m venv` and initializes a **Git** repository
-- 🧾 Create a `.gitignore` file tailored for Python projects
+- 🧾 Generates `.gitignore` (adapted for Python projects), `main.py`, and `README.md` files
 - 💬 Interactive interface in a **Neovim** *popup* window
 - 🌐 Multilingual support (`fr`, `es`, `en`) with translated messages
 - ⚙️ Configurable option to customize the `venv` folder name